5/13/2025

 Dr. Scott Harris

 Yeah, Roger.
-Well, as you mentioned, the trial is extremely well powered.
-And by enrolling additional patients, we've even added to the likelihood of trial success.
+Well, as you mentioned, the trial is extremely well-powered, and by enrolling additional patients, we've even added to the likelihood of trial success.
 Historically, the fibrosis improvement endpoint has been harder to hit than the MASH resolution endpoint.
-I think that's a well established fact.
+I think that's a well-established fact.
 In our trial, we have dual endpoints, which mean that we can hit either MASH resolution or fibrosis improvement to be successful.
 But that being the case, we believe that we'll be successful in hitting both endpoints based on all the factors that were mentioned.
-In terms of what was presented at ESO, that was a new index developed by Rohit Lumbha at UCSD, who also developed the concept of a 30% decrease.
-Liver fat content was also associated with MASH resolution.
+In terms of what was presented at EASL, that was a new index developed by Rohit Lumba at UCSD who also developed the concept of a 30% decrease in liver fat content was also associated with MASH resolution.
 And he's continued to evolve this to getting an index that's even more sensitive and specific than that.
-And this MASH resolution index combines liver fat reduction, the change in ALT level and baseline AST level.
+And this MASH resolution index combines liver fat reduction, the change in ALT level, and baseline AST level.
 And it has an area under the curve in an ROC analysis approaching 0.9, which is very, very predictive with high sensitivity and specificity.
-Based on that index, applying it to our original data in the 1.8mg dose group, our highest dose group over 90% of patients, we'll be hitting MASH resolution.
+Based on that index, applying it to our original data in the 1.8 milligram dose group, our highest dose group over 90% of patients would be hitting MASH resolution.
 That's extremely important.
 What it comes down to, Roger, is basically this.
 Liver fat reduction continues to be the greatest driver of MASH resolution and fibrosis improvement, shown consistently in all trials and pretty much accepted by experts as being the primary driving force for hitting MASH resolution and also fibrosis improvement.
-And we also have the highest liver fat content reduction of any compound that's right now in active development for MASH.
-So based on all those factors, the power of the study, the readouts that we keep having by applying indices like the MASH resolution index or liver fat reduction, what we know about the science, we are very, very confident about the trial's success.
+And we also have the highest liver fat content reduction of any compound that's right now an active element for MASH.
+So based on all those factors, the power of the study the readouts that we keep having by applying indices like the mass resolution index or liver fat reduction, what we know about the science, we are very, very confident about the trial's success.
 I would also add to that, as I did before in my comments, that controlling the placebo response is key to obtaining statistical significance.
 And the best way to do that is to use a method of taking all the biopsies at the end of the trial, scrambling them so the pathologist is blind as to when the biopsy actually was done, and then rereading them on a blinded basis.
 We know that biopsy results are upgraded in severity early in the trial and downgraded later in the trial for a variety of reasons that have been shown consistently.
-Based on that, a placebo patient who biologically has no change will have a response simply based on the sequence of the biopsy read.
+Based on that, a placebo patient who biologically has no change will have a response simply based on the sequence of the biopsy reads.
 So scrambling all the biopsies so the pathologist is unaware of the timing and sequence has been shown in clinical trials to reduce the placebo response rate.
-So we think that three important factors, first, are magnitude of liver fat reduction, second, the sample size that we're using going into the readout, and third, the rereading of the biopsies all move us towards trial success.
+So we think that three important factors, first, are magnitude of liver fat reduction, second, the sample size that we're using going into the readout, And third, the rereading of the biopsies all move us towards trial success.

 speaker